WaterlabUT/Gradient-Based-Optimized-Flow-Enforcement-GBOFE/README.md

    - `FABDEM.tif`: Digital Elevation Model (FABDEM) of the study area.
    - `Drainage.shp`: Vector drainage network of the Recio and Venadillo rivers.

-2. **Run the GBoFE code** following steps 1 and 2 of the main tutorial.
+2. **Run the GBOFE code** following steps 1 and 2 of the main tutorial.

 3. **Specify the path to the Digital Elevation Model** (`FABDEM.tif`).